Contemporary Models of Practice for Teaching PE

 Game Sense & Blending Models of Practice

-Presenters: Rick Baldock, Shane Pill, Kylie Newbold & Scott Hughes
+Presenters: Rick Baldock, Shane Pill & Kylie Newbold

 Registrations now open!
 No need to have attended the previous two workshops

-This is the third ACHPER SA one-day workshops focusing on models of practice that use student centred approaches to support learning in Physical Education.
-This workshop explores Game Sense as an example of game-based approaches to learning in Physical Education and the blending of models of practice.
+This one-day workshops focused on models of practice that use student centred approaches to support learning in Physical Education.
+This workshop explored Game Sense as an example of game-based approaches to learning in Physical Education and the blending of models of practice.